-Apart from full ownership or freehold, there are other categories of property rights that can be acquired, as follows:
+Apart from full ownership or freehold, there are other categories of property rights that can be acquired, as follows.

-- Surface right (direito de superficie): is the right to construct or maintain (permanently or temporarily) a building on land owned by another person or entity, or to plant and maintain crops on such land.
-When surface rights terminate, the owner of the land becomes the owner of the building incorporated in the land. - Right of use (usufruto): is the right to use, temporarily, the profits and the right to use and manage a property which title belongs to another entity.
-Such a right terminates with the death of the beneficiary or within 30 years in the case of a company.

-A property can be owned by one or more persons (common property) and it is also possible to divide buildings into segments or independent units, which in Portugal is called horizontal property.
+- Surface right (direito de superfície) is the right to construct or maintain (permanently or temporarily) a building on land owned by another person or entity, or to plant and maintain crops on such land.
+When surface rights terminate, the owner of the land becomes the owner of the building incorporated in the land. - Right of use (usufruto) is the right to use, temporarily, and obtain the profits of a property where the property title belongs to another entity.
+Such a right terminates with the death of the beneficiary, within 30 years in the case of a company or any other duration agreed. - A property can be owned by one or more persons (common property) and it is also possible to divide buildings into segments or independent units, which in Portugal is called horizontal property.